home-assistant/home-assistant.io/source/_integrations/thread.markdown

 ### Thread border routers connect Thread devices to your network

 To communicate outside the mesh with any IPv6-capable device, the devices use Thread border routers.
 A Thread border router is connected to your network either via Wi-Fi or Ethernet and uses its <abbr title="radio frequency">RF</abbr> radio to communicate with the Thread mesh network.
 The <abbr title="Thread border router">TBR</abbr> routes packets between your local network and the Thread mesh.
 It does not look at the content of these packets, it just forwards them.

-Often Thread border routers are only a secondary functionality of a smart home device.
+Often, Thread border routing is only a secondary functionality of a smart home device.
 For example, the Nest Hub (2nd gen) is a smart display, a Google Home controller, and a Chromecast target, but also has a Thread border router included.

 Unlike other protocols, Thread can use multiple border routers in a single network.
 This increases wireless coverage and reduces the risk of a single point of failure.
 Ideal for home automation, with a potentially large number of devices spread over a large area.